HondurasOfficial Name: Republic of Honduras

 Local Laws & Special Circumstances

 CRIMINAL PENALTIES: While you are traveling in Honduras, you are subject to its laws.
 Foreign laws and legal systems can be vastly different from our own.
-Persons violating Honduran laws, even unknowingly, may be expelled, arrested, or imprisoned.
+Persons violating Honduran laws, even unknowingly, may be arrested, imprisoned, or deported.
 Penalties for possession, use, or trafficking in illegal drugs in Honduras are severe, and convicted offenders can expect long jail sentences and heavy fines.
-In some places, you may be taken in for questioning if you do not have your passport with you.
+In Honduras, you may be taken in for questioning if you do not have your passport with you.
 If you break local laws in Honduras, your U.S. passport will not help you avoid arrest or prosecution.
-It is very important to know what is legal and what is not in Honduras.

 You can be prosecuted in the United States for engaging in sexual conduct with minors or for possessing or disseminating child pornography in a foreign country regardless of the legality of these activities under that country’s laws.
 Counterfeit and pirated goods are illegal in the United States and if you purchase them in a foreign country, you may be breaking local law as well.

-Arrest Notifications in Host Country: While some countries will automatically notify the nearest U.S. embassy or consulate if a U.S. citizen is detained or arrested in that country, others may not.
-To ensure that the United States is aware of your circumstances, request that the police and prison officials notify the nearest U.S. embassy or consulate as soon as you are arrested or detained overseas.
+Arrest Notifications in Host Country: While some countries will automatically notify the U.S. Embassy if a U.S. citizen is detained or arrested in that country, others may not.
+To ensure that the United States is aware of your circumstances, request that the police and prison officials notify the U.S. Embassy as soon as you are arrested or detained overseas.

 Financial Market Investment: Due to poor regulation and lack of guarantees, investment in the Honduran “Bolsa de Valores,” or securities market, as well as banking institution bonds, “fideicomisos” (trusts), and certificates of deposit from uninsured financial institutions pose high risks to investors.
 Exercise extreme caution before and while undertaking such activities, as U.S. citizens have lost large sums of money through investments in such markets.
 For further information on investing in Honduras, please review the State Department’s Investment Climate Statement, part of the Country Commercial Guide.